kiwanami/emacs-epc/readme.md

 The peer EPC stack decodes the S-expression text and reconstructs appropriate objects in the particular language environment.

-One may want to translate an `alist` as a collection object of key-value pairs transparently, so called 'Hash'.
+You may want to translate an `alist` as a collection object of key-value pairs transparently, so called `Hash`.
 However, because we can not distinguish between alist and nested list, it is responsible for the programmer to exchange the alist objects and the hash objects.

 ### EPC Manager Object (epc:manager)

 The struct `epc:manager` defines all information for an EPC activity, such as the connection status, remote methods and sessions.
 Many API functions needs the instance object as an argument.
-One, however, doesn't have to learn the internal slots and detailed implementations.
+You, however, doesn't have to learn the internal slots and detailed implementations.

 An instance of the struct `epc:manager` is created by calling the initialization function `epc:start-epc`.
-One can stop the EPC connection with calling the termination function `epc:stop-epc`.
+You can stop the EPC connection with calling the termination function `epc:stop-epc`.

 ### Start EPC (epc:start-epc)

-* epc:start-epc (server-prog server-args)
+* `epc:start-epc (server-prog server-args)`
   * Start the epc server program, establish the connection and return an `epc:manager` object.
   * Argument
-     * server-prog: a path string for the server program
+     * `server-prog`: a path string for the server program
-     * server-args: a list of command line arguments
+     * `server-args`: a list of command line arguments
   * Return
      * This function blocks the evaluation and returns an `epc:manager` object.
   * Error